Welcome to the Advanced Spanish Program for the Humanities, Social Sciences and Engineering!

-The Program offers its students a unique opportunity to further their education, while benefitting from a cross-cultural experience that improves their language skills in a Spanish university setting.
+The Advanced Spanish Program offers students a unique opportunity to further their education, while benefitting from a cross-cultural experience that improves their language skills in a Spanish university setting.

-The Program has been designed to meet the needs of a diverse group of students with a variety of majors.
-Students can pursue their personal interests and at the same time, fulfill their JHU academic requirements, taking classes from Cursos de Estudios Hispánicos, or for an even richer experience, students can take direct-enrollment courses.
-Both credits and grades transfer back to Hopkins at the end of the program for CEH classes.
+The Program has been designed to meet the needs of students from very different fields of study.
+Students can fulfil their academic requirements, taking classes from Cursos de Estudios Hispánicos, or for an even richer experience, students can take direct-enrolment courses with Spaniards.
+Both credits and grades transfer back to Johns Hopkins at the end of the program for CEH classes.
 (Direct-enrollment courses are pass-fail).

-The program is offered both in fall and spring semester, and also the whole academic year.
+The program is offered in the fall and spring semester and the academic year.
 JHU-Madrid provides an exceptional educational experience based on total immersion in a Spanish social and academic environment, which is as exciting and rewarding as it is challenging.

 REQUIREMENTS: Sophomore, Junior or Senior Standing.
 Four Semesters of Spanish or equivalent.
 3.0 Cumulative GPA